 Read East of Eden by John Steinbeck.
 East of Eden is divided into four sections.
-For each of the four parts, you will be expected to write two reading passage entries.
-Each journal is worth 12 points for a total of 100 points (yes, you get four points for completing the assignment).
-This will count as a test grade.
+For each of the four parts, you will be expected to write one reading passage entry.
 The following are the requirements for your East of Eden journal (template is attached):

 - 1. Create a relevant title for each entry and include both the section number and the chapter. - 2.
 Write a five sentence scene summary. - 3.
 For each entry choose a different character to focus on. - a.
 Name the character. - b.
-Choose a quote from the chapter that you think best represents the character. - c.
-Commentary about why you chose that quote (Why is this significant?
+Choose a passage from the chapter that you think best represents the character.
+Include the page number. - c.
+Commentary about why you chose that passage (Why is this significant?
 Plot?
 Character?
 Setting?
 Theme?) - d.
 Describe his/her best and worst qualities. - e.
 In one paragraph describe the character's role in the novel.

-- 4. For each entry choose one meaningful quote, and then describe its significance in the novel. - 5.
-For each entry note at least two sightings of one or more of the archetypes or archetypal motifs or patterns described in the handout "Mythological and Archetypal Approaches" or others you notice.
+- For each entry choose one meaningful passage, and then describe its significance in the novel.
+Include the page number.
+This passage does not have to be connected to the character you selected as your focus for #3. - 5.
+For each entry note at least one sighting of one of the archetypes described in the handout "Archetypes in Literature" or others you notice.
 Include the relevant page number from the novel. - 6.
-Explain the significance of each archetype, motif, or pattern.
+Explain the significance of each archetype.
+How does the presence of this archetype add to the larger meaning of work (plot, character, setting, or theme)?

-After you have finished the novel and completed the eight reading passage entries, write a sentence out that sums up the theme more fully.
+After you have finished the novel and completed the four reading passage entries, write a sentence out that sums up the theme.
 Be sure to express it as a complete thought but do not express this theme as a cliché or any other familiar saying.

-To help get you started, consider ideas such as fate and free will, good versus evil, identity, jealousy, sibling rivalry, pain of parental rejection, and dreams/hopes/plans.
+To help get you started, consider the author's opinion on ideas such as fate and free will, good versus evil, identity, jealousy, sibling rivalry, pain of parental rejection, and dreams/hopes/plans.

 Finally, I want you to come up with the two most important questions we should discuss as a class regarding this novel.
 List the questions, along with an explanation of why each question is significant.
 Then, in a typed page or two, answer one of your questions.
+Do NOT refer to sparknotes, shmoop, cliff notes, or any other online study guide - I want to know what YOUR thoughts and ideas are about the work.
+This class will focus largely on how writers create meaning, and we will be learning to make observations and ask questions about the works we read.
+The first important step in the process is thinking about what we have just read and trying to construct our own meaning about those works and the techniques writers chose to employ.